krisshen/imagetiler/README.md

 ## Output

-A directory with the same image name will be created in the same path of input image
+A directory with the same image name will be created in the same path of input image, this directory will contain the tiles organised for each level.

 # Tests